hubertlemczak/classable/README.md

 To get a better understanding of how each of these components are used, we can take a look at our wireframe below.

-- The yellow represents the dropable area of our columns and anything dropped outside of this area will cancel the action.
+- The yellow represents the droppable area of our columns and anything dropped outside of this area will cancel the action.
 - The red area represents our row droppable and this also allows us to drop rows into different columns.
 - The green area represents the column draggable.
-However, the user is only able to drag the column by the top header section also known as the `draggable handle`, which can be selected by the `provided.dragHandleProps` prop from the dnd library.
+However, the user is only able to drag the column by the top header section, also known as the `draggable handle`, which can be specified by the `provided.dragHandleProps` prop from the dnd library.
 - Finally, the purple represents the row draggable area, which can be dropped in its own or different column.

 ![Kanban board wireframe.](./readme-assets/kanban-wireframe.png)

 ### Persisting board state

-Using `Prisma`, we can define our model relations between the `Board`, `BoardColumn` and `BoardColumnRow` in our `PostgreSQL` database.
+Using `Prisma`, we can define our model relations between the `Board`, `BoardColumn` and `BoardColumnRow` in our relational `PostgreSQL` database.

 ```js
 model Board {